Munir93/virgin-media/README.md

 2011-01-01, 12345.00
 however the file was to named `output/results.json.gz`.
 I therefore changed the outfile name to `output/results.txt.gz` to follow the desired output format.

+Also the wording of the task suggested to split each processing step into a distinct transformation.

 ### Execution

 #### Local (Direct Runner)